open-condo-software/condo/apps/condo/docs/utils/createservice.md

 Probably, you're not using wrappers from `@core/keystone/schema` to query data for returning result.
 You're having a mismatch between what you're querying and what is actually returned.
 Read "Returning result" section above.

+## Testing

+Pay attention to cover following cases:
+- Catch all exceptions, supposed to be explicitly thrown in internal logic of custom query or mutation
+- Execution of custom query or mutation from all roles

+Following cases may not be a subject of testing, **when they are already covered** in tests for appropriate Keystone list schema:
+- Violations of database constraints
+- Side effects, implemented in hooks of some Keystone list schema